A venture agency that partners with tenacious founders.

 Deliverable

-The birth of squiggle.
-Not to scale.
+The birth of a squiggle.
+(Not to scale)

 Approach